wombleton/gitlaw-nz/acts/M/Maori Purposes Fund Act 1934–35.md

 ##### 14 Annual report, etc

-*   (1) The Board shall in each financial year cause to be prepared a report of its operations and commitments during the preceding financial year, together with an estimate of the moneys that will be required by it for expenditure during such first-mentioned year, and such report and estimate and the audited statements and statement of financial position mentioned in [section 6][8] shall be laid before and considered by the Board at its annual meeting.
+*   (1) The Board shall in each financial year cause to be prepared a report of its operations and commitments during the preceding financial year, together with an estimate of the moneys that will be required by it for expenditure during such first-mentioned year, and such report and estimate and the audited financial statements mentioned in [section 6][8] shall be laid before and considered by the Board at its annual meeting.

     (2) Within 14 days after the annual meeting all such documents as aforesaid shall be laid before the House of Representatives, if Parliament is then in session, and if not, then within 14 days after the commencement of the next ensuing session.

-    Section 14(1): amended, on 1 October 1997, pursuant to [section 6(1)][28] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 14(1): amended, on 1 April 2014, by [section 125][30] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 14(2): amended, on 1 January 1951, pursuant to [section 2(4)][39] of the Legislative Council Abolition Act 1950 (1950 No 3).
+    Section 14(2): amended, on 1 January 1951, pursuant to [section 2(4)][41] of the Legislative Council Abolition Act 1950 (1950 No 3).

 ##### 15 Regulations